 Provider’s handling of Personal Information includes holding, using and sometimes sharing the Personal Information so that Provider can:

-- facilitate the booking of appointments with psychologists;
+- facilitate the booking of appointments with practitioners;

 - manage records about Individuals’ appointments and psychological health and treatment;